Click here to ask AI a question

 Education

-M.S. and B.S. in Electrical Engineering, Drexel University.
+M.S. in Biomedical Engineering (research on pacemaker electrodes) and B.S. in Electrical Engineering, both from Drexel University.

 This document is intentionally structured for both human skim-reading and machine parsing.
 The YAML frontmatter is grep-able and trivially convertible to JSON Resume, vCard, or LinkedIn-import format.